What Makes Acral Lentiginous Melanoma Different From Other Types of Melanoma?

 - A is for Asymmetry.
 Like other forms of skin cancer, Acral Lentiginous Melanoma is asymmetrical.
 If you cut a line in the middle of it, the two sides will look different.

 - B is for Border.
-Houston patients will notice that Acral Lentiginous Melanoma’s borders are jagged and uneven.
+Patients will notice that Acral Lentiginous Melanoma’s borders are jagged and uneven.
 They may even have scalloped or notched edges.

 - C Stands for Color